 - Classroom Manager (2)- maintains various aspects of the classroom based on teacher needs

-- Birthday Coordinator- prepares student birthday certificates and attaches a birthday pencil
+- Birthday Coordinator- prepares student birthday certificates and attaches a birthday pencil to give to students on their birthday

 - Job Manager- manages the job board and rotates weekly jobs